-Gonads: reproductive organs, ovaries in females and testes in males, which produce eggs and sperm respectively.
+Gonads: Reproductive organs, ovaries in females and testes in males, which produce eggs and sperm respectively.

-Histamine poisoning: poisoning due to histamine which is converted from histidine in fish that have naturally high levels of this amino acid; high levels of histamine are indications of a failure to chill fish immediately after capture.
+Histamine poisoning: Poisoning due to histamine which is converted from histidine in fish that have naturally high levels of this amino acid; high levels of histamine are indications of a failure to chill fish immediately after capture.

-International Game Fish Association (IGFA): a not-for-profit organisation committed to the conservation of game fish and the promotion of responsible, ethical angling practices through science, education, rule making and record keeping.
+International Game Fish Association (IGFA): A not-for-profit organisation committed to the conservation of game fish and the promotion of responsible, ethical angling practices through science, education, rule making and record keeping.

-Indigenous: originating or occurring naturally in a particular place; native.

-Invertebrates: animals without backbones, such as worms, molluscs and crabs.
+Indigenous: Originating or occurring naturally in a particular place; native.
+Invertebrates: Animals without backbones, such as worms, molluscs and crabs.

-Laminar flow: the streamlines of flow that take place without turbulence around solid objects.
+Laminar flow: The streamlines of flow that take place without turbulence around solid objects.

-Larvae: the young stages of many marine animals including corals; most larvae are small and drift in the sea before becoming adults.
+Larvae: The young stages of many marine animals including corals; most larvae are small and drift in the sea before becoming adults.

-Maximum legal size: a regulation which specifies the largest captured individual that may be retained; usually justified on the grounds that larger individuals produce a greater number of eggs and are often less marketable than smaller individuals.
+Maximum legal size: A regulation which specifies the largest captured individual that may be retained; usually justified on the grounds that larger individuals produce a greater number of eggs and are often less marketable than smaller individuals.

-Minimum legal size: a regulation which specifies the smallest captured individual that may be retained; usually justified on the grounds that growth of smaller individuals eventually produces a greater harvestable biomass and that the size of the spawning stock is increased.
+Minimum legal size: A regulation which specifies the smallest captured individual that may be retained; usually justified on the grounds that growth of smaller individuals eventually produces a greater harvestable biomass and that the size of the spawning stock is increased.

-Natural selection: the process under which living things that are better adapted to their environment tend to survive and produce more offspring.
+Natural selection: The process under which living things that are better adapted to their environment tend to survive and produce more offspring.

-Niche: the role taken by a type of living thing within its community.

-No-take area: an area in which fishing is not allowed.
+Niche: The role taken by a type of living thing within its community.
+No-take area: An area in which fishing is not allowed.

-Nutrients: in the context of the marine environment, dissolved food material (mainly nitrates and phosphates) required by plants to produce organic matter.
+Nutrients: In the context of the marine environment, dissolved food material (mainly nitrates and phosphates) required by plants to produce organic matter.

-Osmosis: a process in which water passes through a membrane (such as the cell wall of a bacterium) from a less concentrated solution into a more concentrated one.
+Osmosis: A process in which water passes through a membrane (such as the cell wall of a bacterium) from a less concentrated solution into a more concentrated one.

-Over-exploitation or over-fishing: the situation in which so many fish are caught, that there are not enough adults left to reproduce and replace the numbers lost.
+Over-exploitation or over-fishing or over-harvesting: The situation in which so many fish are caught, that there are not enough adults left to reproduce and replace the numbers lost.

-Pelagic: living things that live in the upper layers of the open sea.
+Pelagic: Living things that live in the upper layers of the open sea.

-Photosynthesis: the process by which green plants use sunlight, carbon dioxide and nutrients (including nitrates and phosphates) to synthesise proteins, fats and carbohydrates.
+Photosynthesis: The process by which green plants use sunlight, carbon dioxide and nutrients (including nitrates and phosphates) to synthesise proteins, fats and carbohydrates.

-Phytoplankton: very small plants, which drift in the sunlit surface layers of the sea.
+Phytoplankton: Very small plants, which drift in the sunlit surface layers of the sea.

-Plankton: small and microscopic organisms drifting or floating in water; some are permanently small and some are the eggs and larval stages of larger animals.
+Plankton: Small and microscopic organisms drifting or floating in water; some are permanently small and some are the eggs and larval stages of larger animals.

-Pollutant: anything that degrades the environment.
+Pollutant: Anything that degrades the environment.

-Pollution (marine): the introduction by humans, either directly or indirectly, of any substance (or energy such as heat) into the sea which results in harm to the marine environment.
+Pollution (marine): The introduction by humans, either directly or indirectly, of any substance (or energy such as heat) into the sea which results in harm to the marine environment.

-Predator: an animal that preys on others.
+Predator: An animal that preys on others.